xiulinyang/UD-CHILDES/README.md

     - Capitalized the first letter of each sentence.
     - Added punctuation where necessary.

-- Note for Eve Corpus:
+‼️ **Note for All Other Corpora:** The data is sourced from previous work and is not fully manually annotated.
+To ensure a more coherent dataset, sentences without human annotations were annotated using Stanza.
+This is indicated in the metadata with `annotate_gold=True/False`.
-  - Corrected 22 annotation errors where sentences lacked a root node.
+‼️ **Note for Eve Corpus:** We filtered out 22 annotation errors where sentences lacked a root node.

 ## Contributors
 - Adam Corpus: [Lou1sM](https://github.com/Lou1sM)